 On the 8949, you need to enter a description of the property, the date acquired, date sold, proceeds, cost, and calculate the gain or loss.
 If you have a lot of sales to report, it could be extremely time consuming to enter all of this information for each transaction.
 Luckily, you can just report totals, instead of reporting each transaction individually.
 You can report the total for each brokerage account for each section of the 8949, and then attach a copy of your 1099-B to your tax return.
 If you report totals instead of individual transactions, you can put code "M" in column F of the 8949 to indicate that it is a summarizing transaction.

 There is a special tax rule that disallows losses from wash sales.
 A wash sale occurs when you purchase stock within a 30-day window around the sale date of selling substantially identical stock.
 This means that you cannot deduct a loss from a stock sale if the same stock is purchased again within 30 days of the sale.
 For example, suppose a trader sold 100 shares of XYZ on November 16 for $1,000.
-If the original basis was $1,500, the trader has a loss of $500.
-If the trader repurchased XYZ again on December 8 (within 30 days), then the $500 loss would be considered a wash sale.
+If the cost basis was $1,500, the trader has a loss of $500.
+If the trader repurchased XYZ again on December 8 (within 30 days) for $1,200, then the $500 loss would be considered a wash sale.
 On the tax return, the wash sale adjustment results in this loss not being deducted.

 However, the wash sale adjustment is added to the stock’s basis so that it can be deducted in the future when this stock is sold again.
-This trader’s basis in XYZ would now be $2,000 ($1,500 original basis + $500 wash sale adjustment).
+This trader’s basis in XYZ would now be $1,700 ($1,200 cost basis + $500 wash sale adjustment).
 This rule only applies to losses, not gains.
 One way to avoid this rule is wait at least 31 days after selling a stock at a loss to repurchase it.
 Your broker will report any wash sales to you on your 1099-B in a separate column.
 You can report the wash sale adjustment on your 8949 in column G, with the code "W" in column F.